 Madara Ultra-Purifying Detox Mud Mask

 This is a highly effective mud mask that contains lactic acid.
 Mud masks are a great way of taking care of the SF.
 Mud absorbs sebum from the skin leaving it fresh and clean.
+This is by far the most effective mud mask I’ve tried.

 I hope this post helped some of you.
 Let me know what are your favorite AHA/BHA products – would love to try something new!